alozano7591/P2230CourseDB/README.md

 # Introduction
-This is my final test.
-This is not the same as the version that I published on azure.
+This was made while preparing for my final test.
+Features SQL relationship based databases.

 # Getting Started
 To Use: